 The benefits of finding a fixer for your travel photography are countless, and many you won’t even consider until you try it.
 You can get great tips, make lifelong friends, and they will open doors into countries and cultures that you never knew existed.

 They can make the difference between seeing a place from the outside looking in and seeing it through the eyes of a local.
-Money can’t buy those experiences.
+As a vacation photographer, money can’t buy those experiences.